p2ms-optimization/pysne-web/docs/documentation/algorithms.md

   Journal of Advanced Computational Intelligence and Intelligent Informatics, 15, 1116–1122.
-- Sidarto, K.A., Kania, A. (2015). *Finding all solutions of systems of nonlinear equations using spiral dynamics optimization with clustering.*
+- Sidarto, K.A., Kania, A. (2015). *Finding all solutions of systems of nonlinear equations using spiral optimization with clustering.*
   Journal of Advanced Computational Intelligence and Intelligent Informatics, 19(5), 697–707.